Defence Helicopter Flying School: Background

 Prior to the establishment of the Defence Helicopter Flying School (DHFS) in 1997, each of the UK's air-arms provided their own helicopter crew training.
 The Royal Air Force (RAF) trained crews using the Westland Gazelle HT.3 at No. 2 Flying Training School based at RAF Shawbury in Shropshire and 705 Naval Air Squadron of the Fleet Air Arm (FAA) operated the Gazelle HT.2 from RNAS Culdrose in Cornwall.
-The Army Air Corps (AAC) trained crews at ACC Middle Wallop in Hampshire.
+The Army Air Corps (AAC) trained crews at AAC Middle Wallop in Hampshire.

 Frontline First: The Defence Costs Study, published by the Ministry of Defence in July 1994, recommended that UK military helicopter training be amalgamated into a new tri-service Defence Helicopter Flying School, to be based either at RAF Shawbury or Middle Wallop.
 The study also recommended an increase in the use of civilian instructors.

-In October 1996, a private finance initiative contract was placed with FBS, a consortium of Flight Refuelling Aviation (FRA – now Cobham), Bristows Helicopters Ltd and Serco, each holding a 33.3% share of the company.
+In October 1996, a private finance initiative contract was placed with FBS, a consortium of Flight Refuelling Aviation (FRA – later Cobham), Bristows Helicopters Ltd and Serco, each holding a 33.3% share of the company.
 The 15-year contract ran from 23 November 1996 to 31 March 2012.
 Serco left the consortium during 1998.

 The contract included the provision of thirty-four Eurocopter AS350 Écureuil helicopters (known as the Squirrel HT1/2 in military service) and eleven Bell 412EP (known as the Griffin HT1), as well as helicopter engineering and support which were already being provided by FRA Serco under an existing contract.
 The helicopters were civilian owned but military registered and 40% of instructors were to be civilians.
 Compared to the existing training arrangements, the government expected the DHFS to provide £80m of savings over the 15-year contract period.